OSGeo/OSGeoLive-doc/overview/maptiler_overview.rst

 MapTiler is a desktop application for the creation of map tiles for rapid raster map publishing.
 Geodata is transformed to tiles compatible with Google Maps and Earth - ready for publishing via direct upload to any webserver or a cloud storage (such as Amazon S3).

 No extensive configuration on the server side is necessary, any simple file hosting is fine.
-Dynamic interaction such as panning and zooming, overlay of markers and vector data is provided by powerfuil browser functionality.
+Dynamic interaction such as panning and zooming, overlay of markers and vector data is provided by powerful browser functionality.

 The application directly generates a ready to use simple viewer based on OpenLayers and Google Maps API and can be easily customized.